 Your Questions Answered: How Long Do Appliances Last and How to Extend Their Lifespans

-While it’s largely true that the average appliance lifespan is shorter than its 20th-century counterpart, it’s also cheaper, with greater technological advancements.
-When answering how long do appliances last, we’ll also address why shorter lifespans are common and how to maximize them with specific maintenance.
+When answering how long do appliances last, we’ll address the average appliance lifespan and how to maximize them with specific maintenance.

 How Long Should My Appliances Last?